Do You Qualify for a Lower Health Insurance Premium?

 Premium tax credits reduce how much money you have to pay monthly for your health insurance plan.
 If you qualify for this credit, you have two options for using it.

-Your first option is to have the federal government pay the credit directly to your health insurance company each month.
+Your first option is to have the federal government pay the credit directly to your health insurance carrier each month.
 Then, each month, you just have to pay the remaining premium.
 Your second option is to get the tax credit when you file your federal income taxes.
 With this option, you pay the full premium each month and get the credit in a lump sum on your tax return.
 Then, you can use the tax credit toward any qualified health plans that have been purchased through Nevada Health Link only.

 Eligibility Requirements for the Advanced Premium Tax Credit